This is my fourth Thanksgiving blogging at AFD.

 Thank you for being a part of all of this.

-It has been an amazing journey, these past three years blogging on avian flu.
-I've been fortunate enough to meet dozens of people, either in person, or via email or chat, from around the world due to this blog.
+It has been an amazing journey, these past four years blogging on avian and now pandemic flu.
+I've been fortunate enough to meet scores of people, either in person, or via email or chat, from around the world due to this blog.

 I've collected more than a few good friends along the way.

-And lastly, a special thank you (in no particular order) to those people in the Flu Community who have gone out of their way to extend kindness, friendship, and counsel to this old medic.
+And lastly, a special thank you (in no particular order) to just some of the people in the Flu Community who have gone out of their way to extend kindness, friendship, and counsel to this old medic.

-To SZ, and Crof, and Scott, the Revere's, Camille, Sharon, Maryn, Lisa & Nick at CIDRAP, Dr. Michael Greger, DemFromCt, chacal, Stephanie, Sally, Emmy, Maggie Fox, Jackie, Karen, Cliff, Mel, Susan, Anne, Blitzen, Snick, Corky, TomDMV, Gary The Fire Dude, Bluesky, Redwolf, GR, hoggie, Seazar, Paul, Joel, Craig, Graeme AnnieRn, and Bonnie (and many more I've no doubt left out) a special holiday thanks to you and your families.
+To SZ, and Crof, and Scott, Camille, chacal, the Revere's, Anne, Phytosleuth, Sharon, Maryn, MTO at CIDRAP Lisa & Nick & Robert at CIDRAP , Dr. Michael Greger, DemFromCt, Stephanie, Sally, Emmy, Maggie, Helen, Jackie, Karen, Cliff, Susan, Anne, Blitzen, Snick, Corky, Bluesky, Redwolf, GR, hoggie, Seazar, Paul, Joel, AnnieRn, Caroldn,and Bonnie (and many more I've no doubt left out) a special holiday thanks to you and your families.

 You guys, whether you know it or not, help light the path for me every day.